PennyLaneAI/pennylane/doc/introduction/vcircuits.rst

-In the following we will see how the concept of a :ref:`variational quantum circuit <varcirc>`, the heart piece of hybrid quantum-classical optimization, is implemented in PennyLane by :ref:`quantum node <intro_vcirc_qnodes>` objects.
+In the following we will see how the concept of a :ref:`variational quantum circuit <varcirc>`, the heart piece of hybrid quantum-classical optimization, is implemented in PennyLane by *quantum node* objects.
 We give an overview of quantum :ref:`operations <intro_vcirc_ops>` and :ref:`measurements <intro_vcirc_measure>`
-that can be used in quantum circuits, and show how a growing library of :ref:`templates <intro_vcirc_templates>` allows for easy use of common types of ansatze or architectures.
+that can be used in circuits, and show how a growing library of :ref:`templates <intro_vcirc_templates>` allows for easy use of common types of variational subroutines known as an *ansatz*.

+.. _intro_vcirc_qnodes:

 Creating quantum nodes
 ----------------------

-.. _intro_vcirc_qnodes:

 .. image:: ../_static/qnode.png
     :align: right